nigelyegon/ecitizen-fb-chatbot/README.md

 #### Configuring environment variables

-Create your `.env` file in the `backend` directory and add the following variables
+1. Create an `.env file` in the `backend` directory
+2. Add the following variables

 ```
 CONFIG_MODE=development